Hint1k/myapp/README.md

-**General description of the application**:
+<ins>General description of the application</ins>: <br>
-A web-based application that helps companies deliver goods to their customers.
+A web-based application that helps companies to deliver goods to their customers.<br>

-**Application requirements**:
+<ins>Application requirements</ins>:<br>

-A) Completed:
+A) Completed:<br>
-1) *Individual Tasks*: Each courier has an individual task consisting of a list of addresses that must be visited to complete deliveries.
+- Each courier should have a list of addresses that must be visited to complete deliveries.<br>
-2) *Task Management*: The manager/admin can edit the list of addresses and couriers in the database.
+- The manager and admin can edit the list of addresses and list of couriers in the database.<br>
-3) *Courier Access*: Couriers can only see their individual tasks and cannot edit anything.
-4) *Route Optimization*: However, couriers can generate the shortest route to expedite deliveries.
+- Couriers can generate the shortest route to expedite deliveries.<br>
-5) *Secure Login*: Every courier, customer, manager, and admin requires a username and password to access the application.
-6) *Data Validation*: The application must check the validity of fields (ensuring they are not empty, etc.).
-7) *Weather Integration*: The application displays the weather forecast for any user based on their entered location (information retrieved from a weather forecast website).
-8) *Route Management*: After generating a delivery route, couriers can save it as a text file directly from the calculation page.
+- After generating a delivery route, couriers can save it as a text file.<br>
-9) *Route Administration*: Only admins can upload route text files to the database, download them, or delete them.
+- Admin can upload files with routes to the database, download them, or delete them. <br>
+- Every courier, customer, manager and admin should have a username and password to access the application. <br>
-10) *Customer Registration*: The application provides a new customer registration process.
+- The application provides a new customer registration process.<br>
+- The application must check the validity of fields and handle errors.<br>
+- The weather forecast based on the entered location is available to anyone with the help of OpenWeatherMap API.<br>
-11) *Address Validation*: The application verifies the validity of customer-entered addresses using the Google Address Validation API.
+- The customer-entered addresses are validated using the Google Address Validation API.<br>
-12) *Customer Address Storage*: Customers can save validated addresses to the database for further company processing.
+- Customers can save validated addresses to the database for further processing by company.<br>

-B) Planned:
+B) Planned:<br>
-- All planned features have been added
+- All planned features have been added<br>

-C) To-do list:
+C) To-do list:<br>
-- All planned updates have been made
+- All planned updates have been made<br>

-**Installation info**:
+<ins>Installation info</ins>:
-1) Create file "secret.properties" on this path: src/main/resources/
+- Create file "secret.properties" on this path: src/main/resources/ <br>
-2) The file's content has to be:
+- The file's content has to be: <br>
-google.api.key=here should be your real Google api key
+google.api.key=here should be your real Google api key <br>
-weather.api.key=here should be your real OpenWeatherMap api key
+weather.api.key=here should be your real OpenWeatherMap api key <br>
-3) SQL scripts to create and fill in the database are here: src/main/resources/sql-files/init.sql
+- If the app runs without Docker in IDE, then use SQL scripts to create and fill in the database from here: src/main/resources/sql-files/init.sql